NVIDIA/aistore/README.md

-Distributed specialized open-source Object Storage
+Distributed Specialized Open-source Object Storage
 --------------------------------------------------
 This is a distributed object store - built from scratch and designed from ground up for large-scale AI applications.
-The storage service *comprises* an arbitrary numbers of gateways (realized as HTTP **proxy** servers) and storage **targets** utilizing local disks (note the terminology in bold used throughout this document).
+Storage cluster *comprises* an arbitrary numbers of gateways (realized as HTTP **proxy** servers) and storage **targets** utilizing local disks (note the terminology in bold used throughout this document).

 Both **gateways/proxies** and **targets** are realized as software daemons that join (and by virtue of joining - form) a storage cluster at their respective startup times or upon user request.
 The cluster can be deployed on pretty much any Linux distribution (although we do recommend the distros with 4.x kernels) and commodity hardware.
 The code itself is free, open, and MIT-licensed.